Adarsh-Raj04/Adarsh-Raj04/README.md

 # 💫 About Me:
-I'm currently working in GSK as a Data Engineer<br>I'm looking to collaborate on projects related to AI/ML<br>I'm currently learning AI<br>Ask me anything related to ML/AI
+I'm currently working in GSK as a Data and AI Engineer<br>I'm looking to collaborate on projects related to AI/ML<br>I'm currently learning AI<br>Ask me anything related to ML/AI

 ## 🌐 Socials: